-Created as numerical techniques for finding approximate solutions to boundary value problems for partial differential equations, FEM is based on a problem domain’s subdivision into simpler parts—called finite elements—, and on the calculus of variational methods to minimize an associated error function.
+Created as numerical techniques for finding approximate solutions to boundary value problems for partial differential equations, FEM software is based on a problem domain’s subdivision into simpler parts—called finite elements—, and on the calculus of variational methods to minimize an associated error function.

 Many specializations under the umbrella of mechanical engineering, such as the aeronautical, biomechanical, and automotive industries, are commonly using integrated FEM in product design and development.
 Several modern FEM packages include specific components such as thermal, electromagnetic, fluid, and structural working environments.
 For example, in a structural simulation, the FEM helps in “producing stiffness and strength visualizations and also in minimizing weight, materials, and costs”.

 The main capability of FEM is its detailed visualization of bending and twisting places for a structure, indicating stresses and displacement distribution.
 Modern FEM applications software offer a variety of simulation options for modeling and analysis.

 Some of the core benefits of FEM include “increased accuracy, enhanced design and better insight into critical design parameters, virtual prototyping, fewer hardware prototypes, a faster and less expensive design cycle, increased productivity, and increased revenue”.

 Over the course of modern engineering history, FEM algorithms were embedded in many powerful design tools, contributing to raising the standards of engineering and significantly improving the design process.

 Using FEM algorithms integrated into FEA applications, any engineering structure design can be developed, tested, and modified in advance, long before the manufacturing of product prototypes.

 Additionally, using the same digital format, any product can be optimized at any phase of the workflow process, from the engineering stage to design and testing in the laboratory.
-It has also been proposed that FEA could be used in stochastic modeling for numerically solving probability models.
+It has also been proposed that FEA software could be used in stochastic modeling for numerically solving probability models.

 FEM Main History Milestones